 In the time before the scan, I worked hard at the exercises from the physiotherapist and the osteopath and I was gradually improving my walking distances by the time the MRI scan was due, I was able to walk up to 300m without needing to stop and rest which was enough to get to the MRI unit without any problems.

 This was the first time I had an MRI scan and I was not sure if I would be able to lay still long enough in the scanner as I could not lie down flat.
 When I went into the scanner room the technician asked if I would like to have a leg support pillow and this allowed me to lay comfortably for the time of the scan.
 I was then told that I would have the results in a maximum of two weeks, and I should contact the hospital if I did not receive the results.

 Waiting for the results

 I waited for the results of the MRI to arrive but after two weeks, I had not had any contact from the hospital, and I waited an additional week before contacting the spinal unit.
 I called them and was told that the results would be sent when they are ready.

 Four weeks after the scan, I had a telephone appointment with the hospital physiotherapist and she told me that they had not received the results and I should contact the hospital and ask for my records so I could have a copy of the scan images and results.
-I completed the hospitals “Application for Access to Information” form and send it in the post with a copy of my passport and a few days later I had a call from the hospitals legal department to confirm they had received my request and it can take up to 8 weeks to get your data and there maybe a charge involved.
+I completed the hospital “Application for Access to Information” form and send it in the post with a copy of my passport, a few days later I had a call from the hospital's legal department to confirm they had received my request and it can take up to 8 weeks to get your data and there may be a charge involved.